Rigidity of mapping class groups mod powers of twists: Quasi-isometric rigidity

 Moving forward, our next goal is to understand the structure of complete support sets.
 For the following theorems we think of $\mathfrak{S}$ as the set of classes of subsurfaces (thus omitting the bijection $j$ whenever possible). \begin{lemma} The following holds for all large multiples $K$.
 Let $\left\{\ov{U}_i\right\}_{i=1}^r$ be a collection of pairwise orthogonal indices.
 Then there exist pairwise disjoint representatives $\left\{U_i\right\}_{i=1}^r$. \end{lemma} Notice that this lemma is not at all obvious: we just know that every two indices in $\left\{\ov{U}_i\right\}_{i=1}^r$ have disjoint representatives, but this does not mean a priori that this conditions can all be satisfied simultaneously.
-Notice moreover that the $\ov U_i$s in the proof can be any equivalence classes of subsurfaces, not necessarily elements of a complete support set.
-However, the main reason we want to establish the Lemma is the following: \begin{corollary} For every complete support set $\{\ov U_i\}$ for $MCG(S_b)/DT_K$ there exist representatives $\{U_i\}$ which form a complete support set for $\mathbb{P}(S_b)$. \end{corollary}
+Notice moreover that the $\ov U_i$s in the statement can be any equivalence classes of subsurfaces, not necessarily elements of a complete support set.

 \begin{proof}[Proof of Lemma \ref{cssXmcgdtn}] We proceed by induction on $r$, the base case $r\le2$ being true by the description of the HHS structure.
 Then let $r\ge 3$ and choose three indices $\ov U_1,\ov U_2, \ov U_3$.
 Take lifts $U_1, U_2, U_3, U_1'$ such that $U_1\perp U_2$, $U_2\perp U_3$ and $U_3\perp U_1'$.
 Let $g\in DT_K$ be an element mapping $U_1$ to $U_1'$.
 For each of these surfaces we choose a family $C_i$ of filling curves, in such a way that $C_1'=g(C_1)$.
 Since $U_1$ and $U_2$ are disjoint, we have a join $C_1\star C_2$, and similarly for the other disjoint pairs.
 Then morally we have a "path" $C_1, C_2, C_3, C_1'$, and we want to show that we can glue $C_1$ to $C_1'$, as if we were looking for a "closed lift" of this path.
 The situation in the curve graph is as follows: